Investor Metrics for Measuring Startup Scouting Success

 4. Time-to-Close

-Time-to-close tracks the duration from initial contact to deal closure.
-Shorter timelines often indicate streamlined processes and effective communication.
-A robust CRM solution can significantly reduce time-to-close by automating follow-up reminders and centralizing key data.
+A robust Customer Relationship Management (CRM) solution can significantly reduce time-to-close by automating follow-up reminders and centralizing key data.

 5. Deal Source Performance